 Select Your Instrument

 The first port of call is, of course, selecting the instrument that you want to play.
 Plenty of people know which instrument is for them and beeline for a shop that sells them.
 Whether that’s a guitar, a piano, or a flute, they’ll head out to find a good-value option that they can take home and begin playing immediately.
+If it is percussion that interests you, you can take latin percussion lessons online also these days.

 But there are others who simply want to learn music, and don’t quite know which instrument, of the many they love, that they should learn to play.
 If this is the case for you, it’s worth considering which instrument suits you the best.
 Some require real hand and finger dexterity, while others require lung capacity. to check which instrument best suits your talents and skills.